giapoldo/tagmaker-cli/README.md

+# TagMaker: The tag creation tool for samples and collections

 TUI tag format edition and creation for archaeological samples.

 The interface allows for the creation of a tag and binding of tabulated data it's cells.